PhilChodrow/website_source/content/publication/uniform_moments/index.md

 url_project : ""
 url_slides : ""
 url_video : ""
+summary: What's the expected adjacency matrix of a uniformly random multigraph with fixed degree sequence?

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.